Quick Offset Mortgages Enquiry

 An offset mortgage allows you to combine your savings or current account balances to your mortgage, effectively reducing the amount of interest you pay on your mortgage.
 Not only could this reduce your monthly repayments but it can also reduce the overall term of your mortgage.

-How does an offest mortgage work?
+How does an offset mortgage work?

 An offset mortgage is sometimes referred to as a current account mortgage as they work in a similar way.
-You simply need to use the same lender/financial provider to hold both your mortgage account and specific offset current account and the money in your current account will be offset against your mortgage balance.
+You simply need to use the same lender/financial provider to hold both your account and specific offset current account and the money in your current account will be offset against your balance.

 If you have a £200,000 mortgage and a savings balance of £50,000 then you will only be charged interest on the difference, so £150,000.
 If your savings account changes, then the interest will be changed accordingly to reflect this.

 Lenders will often offer two different types of offset mortgages.
-First you can keep the monthly mortgage repayments the same for the term of the mortgage deal, and your mortgage term will be reduced.
+First you can keep the monthly mortgage repayments the same for the term of the deal, and your term will be reduced.
 Alternatively, you could reduce your monthly repayments but the term of the mortgage will remain the same.
 Usually, you will need to decide which option to go for, but this can often be changed depending on your lender.